 Usual vodka chasers are herring, gherkins and pickled mushrooms.

 Most traditional Russian soups are thick and nourishing.
 Well-known borsch is more a Ukrainian than a Russian soup, but most restaurants in Moscow offer it.
 Its more Russian version is stchi, usually the same brew but without beetroot.
 Green stchi is filled with sorrel instead of cabbage and served with hard-boiled eggs.

-Another traditional Russian soup is rassolnik, which includes gherkins, and pearl barley as necessary ingredients and is usually based on veal-kidney or duck broth.
+Another traditional Russian soup is rassolnik, which includes dill cucumbers and pearl barley as necessary ingredients.
+Its classical version is based on veal-kidney or duck broth.